Steam Engines

 J. Neils Lumber Company 5 is the museum’s only geared locomotive.
 It is a Shay, designed with three cylinders mounted vertically on the engineer’s side that power a drive shaft running the length of the engine alongside the wheels.
 This allows all wheels to be powered using bevel gears.
 Shays were extremely slow but were powerful and could negotiate uneven track and sharp curves, making them popular with logging and mining companies.

-COMPARE ME WITH: Coronet Phosphate 9, the museum’s other steam engine that was used for logging.
+COMPARE ME WITH: Coronet Phosphate 9, the museum’s other steam engine that operated in logging service.
 Both engines were designed for low-speed drag freight use but CP 9 is a standard “rod engine” and lacks the separate trucks and drive shaft of the Shay.

 Click here to help support the continuing operation of J. Neils Lumber 5